 Back in July 2017, my wife and I went for a short hike in the hills above La Sierra near Lake Mathews.
 When we got to the top of the first hill, we decided to abandon our planned hike and go in a different direction.
 A few miles later, we decided to see if we could make it to Corona Crossings.
 Six or seven miles later, we met our kids at Chick-fil-A for a well-deserved lunch.

-Completely by accident, we ended up hiking through the old Temescal tin mining site.
+Completely by accident, we ended up hiking through the site of the old Temescal / Cajalco tin mines.

 I’ve been back out there a bunch of times since our first visit.
 Here are some pictures: